raspberrypilearning/scratchpc-interactive-book/en/step_4.md

 --- task ---
 If you have completed the Scratch 1 pathway, you will have collected some very useful skills.
 If you haven't yet completed that pathway, you should do it next!

-Here is a reminder to help you make your electronic book:
+Here's a reminder to help you make your electronic book:

 Code: